uwits/uwits.github.io/_exec/james.md

 ---
 layout: exec
+sort: 2
+title: James Rule
+position: Vice President

-excerpt: "Stewart is the Events...."
+excerpt: "James is the Events...."
-image:
+image: /img/execs/james.jpg
 ---

 This is markdown.
 You can **bold** things.